theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/change-batch-value-of-an-outbound-delivery.md

 This sample shows how to change the batch values in SAP in an outbound delivery using the BAPI BAPI_OUTB_DELIVERY_CHANGE.

+### Call BAPI_OUTB_DELIVERY_CHANGE

+The following sample code changes the batch values in SAP in an outbound delivery:

 ```csharp
 using System;
 using ERPConnect;